mozmeao/trafficcop/README.md

 In contrast to third-party options (e.g. [Optimizely](https://www.optimizely.com/)), Traffic Cop offers:

 1. **Security** — Many third-party options require loading JS from their site, which is a potential [XSS](https://en.wikipedia.org/wiki/Cross-site_scripting) vector.
 Traffic Cop can (and should) be served from your site/CDN.
-2. **Privacy** - Traffic Cop does not use cookies of any kind (unlike most third-party solutions), nor does it store or send any experiment data itself (that part is up to you and your consent management solution).
+2. **Privacy** - Traffic Cop does not set cookies of any kind (unlike most third-party solutions), nor does it store or send any experiment data itself (that part is up to you and your consent management solution).
 3. **Performance** — Traffic Cop is light and has zero dependencies, resulting in less than 2KB of JS when minified.
 (In our experience, Optimizely's JS bundle was regularly above 200KB.)
 4. **Your workflow** — Traffic Cop offers great flexibility in when and how you write and load variation code.
 No need to type jQuery in a text box on a third-party web page.
 5. **Savings** — No need to pay for a third-party service.